AbhishekDevJr/Music-Playlist-Manager/README.md

 This repository hold the codebase for a Music Playlist Manager project.
 This project is essentially a CRUD Project on Playlists with User Authentication &amp; Authorization

-Instructions to Run this Project Locally :
+Instructions to Run this Project Locally:

 1. Git Clone This Repository
 2. Install Dependencies for Both Client & Server directories using yarn || npm install